angular/angular/aio/content/guide/forms.md

 The form highlights some design features that make it easier to use.
 For instance, the two required fields have a green bar on the left to make them easy to spot.
 These fields have initial values, so the form is valid and the **Submit** button is enabled.

 As you work with this form, you will learn how to include validation logic, how to customize the presentation with standard CSS, and how to handle error conditions to ensure valid input.
 If the user deletes the hero name, for example, the form becomes invalid.
-The app detects the changed status, and displays a validation error in an attention-grabbing style.
+The application detects the changed status, and displays a validation error in an attention-grabbing style.
 In addition, the **Submit** button is disabled, and the "required" bar to the left of the input control changes from green to red.

 <div class="lightbox">